Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 This list makes use of the SwDataDefProps and other meta-model elements which are explained in detail in the further sections of this chapter.

-categorys

-Implementation[constr_1158] Applicable DataType.swDataDefProps.compuMethod (cid:100) The definition of the reference ImplementationDataType.swDataDefProps.compuMethod is restricted to a CompuMethod of either category BITFIELD_TEXTTABLE or category TEXTTABLE (these might be seen as implementation specific in certain cases). (cid:99)()
+[constr_1158] Applicable categorys for attribute ImplementationDataType.swDataDefProps.compuMethod (cid:100) The definition of the reference ImplementationDataType.swDataDefProps.compuMethod is restricted to a CompuMethod of either category BITFIELD_TEXTTABLE or category TEXTTABLE (these might be seen as implementation specific in certain cases). (cid:99)()

-attribute for [constr_1383] Existence of CompuMethod and DataConstr for ImplementationDataTypes of category TYPE_REFERENCE (cid:100) The existence of ImplementationDataType.swDataDefProps.compuMethod and ImplementationDataType.swDataDefProps.dataConstr for ImplementationDataTypes of category TYPE_REFERENCE is only allowed if the respective ImplementationDataType, after all type references are resolved, ends up in an ImplementationDataType of category VALUE. (cid:99)()
+[constr_1383] Existence of CompuMethod and DataConstr for ImplementationDataTypes of category TYPE_REFERENCE (cid:100) The existence of ImplementationDataType.swDataDefProps.compuMethod and ImplementationDataType.swDataDefProps.dataConstr for ImplementationDataTypes of category TYPE_REFERENCE is only allowed if the respective ImplementationDataType, after all type references are resolved, ends up in an ImplementationDataType of category VALUE. (cid:99)()

 Please note that, as a consequence of the existence of [constr_1383], it is possible that the elements of a composite ImplementationDataType define individual CompuMethods.
 However, the definition of one CompuMethod that applies to the entire composite ImplementationDataType is not supported.